The Regulated Rate Option in Alberta

 Starting in 2001, customers gained access to retailer-provided electricity, thanks to the process of deregulation that began in 1996 with the passage of the Electric Utilities Act the previous year.
 In the past, businesses and residents were simply stuck with paying the going rate to whichever utility operated in their area.
 The passage of the EUA changed this.
 Customers gained the ability to choose their electricity retailer, based upon their personal preferences for price, price stability, service quality and other attributes.

-This regulated electricity rate is known as the RRO or Regulated Rate Option.
-“Regulated” does not mean that the RRO price is set by the government of Alberta.
-Instead, the RRO rate is determined by an independent organization, the Alberta Utilities Commission (AUC), which functions independently from the government.
+This regulated electricity rate is known as the ROLR or Rate of Last Resort.
+“Regulated” does not mean that the ROLR price is set by the government of Alberta.
+Instead, the ROLR rate is determined by an independent organization, the Alberta Utilities Commission (AUC), which functions independently from the government.
 The AUC’s mandate is to act impartially, treating both electricity suppliers and their customers fairly.
-The RRO price set by the AUC is meant to fairly compensate energy providers while also ensuring that customers pay a fair and reasonable price.
+The ROLR price set by the AUC is meant to fairly compensate energy providers while also ensuring that customers pay a fair and reasonable price.

-The AUC calculates the RRO based on the current market price of electricity in Alberta and how the price is expected to change.
-The RRO is also based on global market conditions (which can be affected by weather, supply and demand, and a host of other factors) and the cost of transmitting electricity to various parts of the province.
-The RRO is published by the AUC on the first of every month.
+The AUC calculates the Rate of Last Resort based on the current market price of electricity in Alberta and how the price is expected to change.
+The ROLR is also based on global market conditions (which can be affected by weather, supply and demand, and a host of other factors) and the cost of transmitting electricity to various parts of the province.
+The ROLR is set and published by the AUC every two years on the first business day of December.
+For example, the Rate of Last Resort for the 2025-2026 term was announced on December 2nd, 2024, and became effective as of January 1st, 2025.
+Unique jurisdictions, like Medicine Hat, for example, maintained the ability to set their own prices under their own schedule.

-In Alberta, there are four RRO providers for electricity for residential and small business consumers.
+In Alberta, there are four RORL providers for electricity for residential and small business consumers.
 They are:

 - Direct Energy Regulated Services